somecho/somecho.github.io/content/english/projects/tanbone.md

 emoji: "🥣"
 date: 2021-02-05T14:14:43+01:00
 summary: "Tan Bone is an art installation by LiLi (KSA) and Joshua Weitzel for which I developed an interactive companion web app."
+description: "Tan Bone is an art installation by LiLi (KSA) and Joshua Weitzel for which I developed an interactive companion web app."
 tags: ["Vue","JavaScript","p5.js","howler.js"]
 ---